AndersDeath/diary2/000-current.md

 # 24 May - Tuesday - Kaş - 237 day of immigration

 I had a nice call with Cobe company that pitched some solution for DR SMILE.
 It was my first such experience.
 I'm happy to see it.
 Also I did some cool stuff during the day. it related to programming mostly.
 Yesterday I realized that it will be nice to share more personal thoughts here.
 This diary became some kind of report but I didn't start it for this purposes.
-I wanted to share more personal things here.s
+I wanted to share more personal things here.
+So, Today I rearranged my sport approach.